Patient navigator impact

 Healthcare professionals said Navigators:

-- provide valuable emotional and psychosocial support
+- Provided valuable emotional and psychosocial support

-- improve engagement with patients
+- Improved engagement with patients

-- integrate effectively into hospital care pathways.
+- Integrated well into hospital care pathways.

 Wider impact